What do skeletal remains tell us about the life of an Ancient Briton? We take one out of its box and put it together at Brighton Museum to find out

 So by the end of his life, this old, physically active Ancient Briton had a hard life and the local archaeological context suggests a life in agriculture.
 “We can tell from the muscle insertions that this individual was physically active and that he didn’t have a sedentary life,” says Paola, “and I think that even though he had osteoarthritis in the spine and hands he would still be moving around.
 Even though the pain didn’t stop he was definitely a physically active person at the time of death.”

-A father, a farmer, an elder, warrior.
+A father, a farmer, an elder or a warrior?
 Who was this ancient ancestor who farmed the chalklands of the south over two millennia ago?
-Perhaps his pre-Roman existence was a largely peaceful one, but his remains tell us that towards the end at least, pain was daily life.
+Perhaps his pre-Roman existence was a largely peaceful one, but his remains tell us that, towards the end at least, pain was part of his daily life.

 Dr Ponce’s work at Royal Pavilion & Museums (RPM) is part of a collaborative project between RPM and University College London funded by an Art Fund, Jonathan Ruffer Curatorial Grant.
 The Grant has allowed RPM to bring in Paola’s expertise to analyse human remains in the collections which haven’t been properly studied or catalogued.
 She is currently recording the skeletons from an Anglo Saxon cemetery excavated at Rookery Hill, Bishopstone during the 1960s.

 Found out more about the work of Brighton Museum and its collection in their Museum Lab.